Appsilon/shiny.molstar/README.md

 We created a R Shiny wrapper based on [shiny.react](https://appsilon.github.io/shiny.react/) and [molstar-react](https://www.npmjs.com/package/molstar-react) _(node.js library)_ that gives all the powerful tools of Mol* open-source toolkit for visualization and analysis of large-scale molecular data.

-This packages exports three new components that can be used in a Shiny application.
+This package exports three new components that can be used in a Shiny application.

 * `Molstar` creates a Molstar visualization of a protein using an URL to a valid filetype supported by Molstar or a "Protein Data Bank" id _(pdbId)_.
 See more below for available databases to find a valid `pdbId`.
 * `AlphaFoldMolstar` similar to the Molstar component, but uses the UniProt id in the AlphaFold database to display the protein.